mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 1. Needed a reliable low-cost digital compass that could be connected to SignalK server of my vessel
 2. Wanted to learn ESP32 capabilities for other digital boat projects that are on my backlog
-3. Tried to refresh my vague C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)
+3. Tried to refresh my C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)

 Started the project Arduino-style by copying code from my previous project (VEDirect-ESP32-SignalK-gateway).
 Then, just wanted keep playing around with Arduino.
 However, my next project will be most likely based on SensESP just to keep things less complicated for myself.